 And that was just the audience.

 One could say the same thing about Iggy and his band.

 It’s common knowledge now that he was going through a rough patch at this time, personally and professionally, with both imploding.
-Hindsight also allows us to realize what wasn’t then fully clear, namely that after 1977 Iggy was essentially finished as a truly revolutionary creative force in the recording studio.
+Hindsight also allows us to realize what wasn’t then fully clear, namely that after 1977 Iggy was essentially finished as a truly revolutionary creative force in the recording studio [2022 Update Note: He’s been on a pretty incredible creative roll again since the mid-10s].
 The trio of Stooges albums (The Stooges , Fun House , and Raw Power ) and his first two solo LPs (The Idiot and Lust For Life [both 1977]) remain inspirational, influential landmarks.
 They have only grown in stature over time, with seemingly some act from each successive generation name-dropping them/him, gaining continuing mileage from the Stooges’ sinister, visceral proto-punk excursions or The Idiot’s refracted Weimar decadence that would soon be domesticated as post-punk.